NicG27/OOP/README.md

 # OOP

 --
-Object Oriented Programming 'Book List Manipulation' Assignment --
+Object Oriented Programming 'List Manipulation' Assignment --

 In this assignment, I created a Linked List class of Book objects in which various methods allow the user to manipulate the contents of these lists.